-We would also like to recall the relevant international human rights that your company is expected to respect.
-In particular, the International Covenant on Civil and Political Rights (ICCPR) recognizes the right of victims to an effective remedy.
+In connection with above alleged facts and concerns, we would like to recall the relevant international human rights obligations that your Excellency's Government has undertaken.
+In particular, the International Covenant on Civil and Political Rights (ICCPR), signed by your Excellency's government on XXXX recognizes the right of victims to an effective remedy.
 ICCPR Article 2(3)(a) provides that "any person whose rights or freedoms as herein recognized are violated shall have an effective remedy, notwithstanding that the violation has been committed by persons acting in an official capacity."
 Under ICCPR Article 2(3)(b), " any person claiming such a remedy shall have his right thereto determined by competent judicial, administrative or legislative authorities, or by any other competent authority provided for by the legal system of the State, and to develop the possibilities of judicial remedy; [and] the competent authorities shall enforce such remedies when granted."

-We also would like to draw your attention to the right to meaningful participation and the right to information under ICCPR.
+We also would like to draw your Excellency's attention to the right to meaningful participation and the right to information under ICCPR.
 Article 19 of ICCPR provides, inter alia, that "[e]veryone shall have the right to freedom of expression; this right shall include freedom to seek, receive and impart information and ideas of all kinds, regardless of frontiers [...]".Under article 25 (a) of the ICCPR, every citizen shall have the right and opportunity, without unreasonable restrictions, to take part in the conduct of public affairs, directly or through freely chosen representatives.